Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 tp.submit(task)
 ```

 In line 5, we retrieve the task named `predicting` from the created scenario.
-In line 7, we submit only this
+In line 7, we submit this
 task for execution.
-When submitting a task, you can also use the two parameters _wait_ and _timeout_ to wait until
+When submitting a task, you can also use the two parameters _wait_ and _timeout_.
-the job is finished or up to _timeout_ seconds.

 !!!
 Note "Another syntax."
     To submit a task, you can also use the method `Task.submit()^`: